Slow evolution towards generalism in a model of variable dietary range: A model of consumers with evolvable dietary range

 We now consider small perturbations around the non-trivial homogeneous steady state: \(r(t,x)=\rhom+\tilde{r}(t,x)\) and \(c(t,x,w)=\chom+\tilde{c}(t,x,w)\).
 Substituting these expressions into Equations \eqref{eq:ResourcePDEModified} and \eqref{eq:ConsumerPDEModified} and removing terms which sum to zero by the definition of the homogeneous steady state, we find the equations

 To obtain linear equations describing the time evolution of small perturbations to the homogeneous steady state, we will ignore terms which are second order in small quantities.
-We now consider the Fourier transform of \(\tilde{r}\) and \(\tilde{c}\) in resource space, \(x\):
+We now consider the Fourier transform of \(\tilde{r}\) and \(\tilde{c}\) in resource space, \(x\) only, in contrast to our previous approach where we applied a Fourier transform in time also.
+The transformed functions are

 By the convolution theorem, the convolution of each perturbation with the preference distribution becomes the product of their Fourier transforms.
-The second derivative with respect to \(x\) is also replaced by a term involving \(k^2\), yielding:
+The second derivative with respect to \(x\) is also replaced by a term involving \(k^2\).
+Using these results and definitions lead to the following equations for \(\tilde{R}_k(t)\) and \(\tilde{C}_k(t)\):

 and